Add Amazon Web Services (AWS) Cloud Provider

 There are two sections in the Delegate YAML that you must update.

-with the name of the service account with the attached IAM role.
+First, update the ClusterRoleBinding by adding the subject name of the service account with the attached IAM role.

 ---